In India, it is mandatory to follow the rules of the road regulation whether you ride a bike, drive a car, truck, or a commercial

 Category: Traffic Offences and Penalties

-An efficient Road Transport System is what is required for the smooth functioning of traffic.
-The Tripura Traffic Police aims to achieve that by enforcing
+An efficient Road Transport System is crucial for the smooth functioning of traffic.
+The Assam Traffic Police aims to achieve that by enforcing the Motor

 Uttarakhand Transport Department believes that the biggest enemies of road safety are liquor, speed, and overload.
 And we all strongly agree with that.
 Violating any